BARK-DGREEN/xsus-docs/docs/cheatsheets.md

 # Cheatsheets

-Data setup to make sub exempt from U-DD (Tailored, litebox and custom billing subs are all exempt from adding U-DD to ATB as of 3/26/20)

 ## To get a cart in a state where it has a sold out state

 1. Log into admin from the RA.